SSS-Says-Snek/SSS-Says-Snek/README.md

 Actually started programming in late 2015/early 2016, but really dude, do you count Scratch as "programming"?

 Loves eating.
 Also likes to eat Milky Ways (not the galaxy 👀).
-You can find me chilling around in [the Pygame Discord Server](https://discord.gg/ZuB2RySPRJ) or playing Minecraft and Guardian Tales
+You can find me chilling around in [the Pygame Discord Server](https://discord.gg/ZuB2RySPRJ) or playing Minecraft or Guardian Tales

 ## Toolbelt